 About a month ago, a small wave of panic swept through me when a faculty member from the Savannah College of Art & Design asked me to submit work for an upcoming juried art exhibit.
 The first thought that went through my head was, "Oh, man...what can I submit???".
 After all, I couldn't very well submit someone's wedding, dog, or baby photos to an art exhibition.
 The same wave of panic showed its ugly face when I submitted more work to the "Atlanta Celebrates Photography SCAD Exhibition".
 Not only did I worry about the pieces I submitted, but a number of other feelings were swimming around in my brain about the actual night of each show.

--"What is someone wants me to explain my work?"
+-"What if no one shows up?"-"What is someone wants me to explain my work?"

 -"What if no one likes my work?"